Painter. Abstract photographer. Writer.

 I started as a self taught artist.
-I know I’m an artist because I don't feel right when I'm not making art, so I went for it.
-I didn't have support and was very poor when I started, with a job in a cafeteria basement and I painted at night for years.
+I painted at night for a few years while working in a cafeteria basement in the rural south.
+I didn't have much support and was very poor when I started.
 Then a friend told me there were colleges just for the arts.
-I applied to an art college, got in and they helped me get scholarships.
-Signing up for art college was financially risky for me, so I worked extra hard in ways that I thought would help me get a job when I graduated.
+I applied, got in and they helped me with scholarships, which brought me back to my native California.
+Signing up for art college was very financially risky for me, so I worked extra hard in ways that I thought would help me get a job when I graduated.
 Art college was amazing.
 I went to CCAC when it was in Oakland.
 It worked out.

 Hardware stores and dollar stores are often a great place for the same things at art stores, but much cheaper.